Meet the team

 Caroline Rowland is a Professor at the University of Liverpool

-and leads the study team.
-She has worked on language
+study team and has worked on language development since

-development since graduating as a psychologist in 1993.
-She
+graduating as a psychologist in 1993.
+She has two children

-has two children who are very nearly grown up and who have
+who are very nearly grown up and who have been very patient

-been very patient with her attempts to study their language
+with her attempts to study their language development.

 You can contact her at: firstname.lastname@example.org